My Advice for Those Preparing to Serve Overseas

 - I was challenged to become a living sacrifice, holy and pleasing to the Lord—dying to myself and my wants/preferences for the sake of the Gospel.

 Living and working overseas isn’t easy—it’s really, really hard.
-You learn to die to parts of yourself that you didn’t even know existed as you’re squeezed out of any and everything that is familiar.
+You learn to die to parts of yourself that you didn’t even know existed as you’re squeezed out of any and everything familiar.
 It’s not easy leaving your family or friends or Starbucks or Target.
 But Jesus is WORTHY, and if He’s worthy, then He’s worth your preparation.
 Spend at least one summer at SWO.
 I promise you won’t regret it.

 – Marie Elliot*